gvellut/jncep/README.md

 Account credentials must be passed (in this case, by using the env vars, as explained above), as well as a URL link to a part or volume or series on the J-Novel Club website.
 Whatever the URL links to is downloaded (single part or whole volume or whole series).

 The tool will then communicate with the J-Novel Club API using the specified credentials and download the necessary parts (texts and images), as well as a book cover.
 The EPUB file will be created inside the specified (optional) output directory, `/Users/guilhem/Documents/jncbooks`, which must exist (not created by the tool).
-If the output option is not present, the EPUB is output in the current directory.
+If the `--output` switch is not present, the EPUB is output in the current directory.

 #### Range of parts